evertrue/zookeeper-cookbook/README.md

 ### Recipes

-* `zookeeper::default` : Installs and configures zookeeper.
+* `zookeeper::default` : Installs and configures ZooKeeper.
 This does not start or manage the service.
-* `zookeeper::install` : Installs the zookeeper but does not configure it.
+* `zookeeper::install` : Installs the ZooKeeper but does not configure it.
-* `zookeeper::config_render` : Configures zookeeper but does not install it.
+* `zookeeper::config_render` : Configures ZooKeeper but does not install it.
-* `zookeeper::service` : Starts and manages the zookeeper service.
-Requires zookeeper to be installed/configured.
+* `zookeeper::service` : Starts and manages the ZooKeeper service.
+Requires ZooKeeper to be installed/configured.

 ### Resources

-This cookbook ships with one resource, with future plans for two more covering service management and configuration rendering.
+This cookbook ships with two resources, with future plans for one more covering service management.

 #### zookeeper